Gotta Be You (2NE1 song)

-The Japanese version of the track was also included in the Japanese version of Crush, which was released on June 25, 2014.

 Background

 "Gotta Be You" is described as a synthy dance-pop song with elements of hip-hop and EDM.
 The track was written by long-time YG Entertainment collaborator Teddy Park and was co-produced by Park, Masta Wu, and P.K.

 The music video for the song was released on May 21, 2014, at 9:00 KST, and was uploaded "to celebrate their fifth anniversary of their debut."
 The music video combines elements of Roy Lichtenstein's comic books and Andy Warhol's "Brillo Boxes" along with splashes of graffiti, emoticons and neon seen throughout the set.
 2NE1 teamed up with fashion designer Jeremy Scott for the "pop art-inspired video".
 It featured English model Ash Stymest as CL's love interest.

 Promotions and live performances

 The song was performed twice on SBS's Inkigayo along with the album's first Korean-language single "Come Back Home".
 The dance practice video was uploaded to the group's official YouTube channel on March 17.
 "Gotta Be You" was also featured on the setlist for their All or Nothing World Tour that spanned from March, following the release of the album, to October.